Updated Aug. 31, 2023

 COVID-19 vaccines are safe and effective.

 Rigorous testing has demonstrated the vaccines’ safety and the Centers for Disease Control and Prevention (CDC) continue to monitor for safety concerns.
 All available vaccines are effective at preventing severe disease, hospitalization and death caused by COVID-19.
-According to an April 2 report from the CDC, real-world data collected during a study with almost 4,000 healthcare workers suggested that fully vaccinated individuals were 90% less likely to get infected.

 Learn more about COVID-19 Vaccine Safety Monitoring Systems